Choosing Frames & Lenses

 How we work with our customers

 Properly customized spectacles are more than just a frame, lenses, and a couple of screws.
-At Oak Bay Optometry, our optometrists determine a prescription and our staff use their training and expertise to ensure that you get the best type of frame, lenses, and options for your lifestyle and visual needs.
+At Oak Bay Optometry, our optometrists determine a prescription and our eyewear stylists use their training and expertise to ensure that you get the best type of frame, lenses, and options for your lifestyle and visual needs.

 Have you ever wondered what is involved in ordering a set of glasses?
 It all starts with an eye examination by an optometrist.
 The optometrist will ask whether you are having any particular difficulties with your vision, followed by further questions to get an understanding of your particular visual needs.
 The optometrist will then check how your eyes naturally focus light, either with an automated instrument or with a hand-held retinoscope.
 This provides a starting point for the prescription.

 You may remember being asked “one or two?” at your last eye examination.
 This part is important.
 Your optometrist is paying attention to your responses and designing your prescription based on a number of factors — your age, lifestyle, comfort with your previous glasses, eye health, and even your height will affect the fine tuning of your prescription.
 Your optometrist will also assess your binocular functions, checking to see if you require adjustments, such as prism, to allow your eyes to work properly together.
 Of course, as part of your full eye exam, a full assessment of ocular health will also be performed.